kirovtome/kirovtome.xyz/_posts/2019-07-16-ci-cd-bitbucket-pipelines.md

 ### Improvements

-1. Generalise each step using the **&** sign, so we could reuse the steps, create Bitbucket environments and deploy different branches on different environments.
+1. Generalize each step using the **&** sign, so we could reuse the steps, create Bitbucket environments and deploy different branches on different environments.
 For example deploy:
 * develop branch -> dev environment
 * master branch -> master environment